 - Experiencing opioid withdrawal symptoms when you abruptly quit or reduce your dose

 Opioid Dependence vs. Addiction

-Opioid dependence is different than addiction.
-You become physically dependent on opioids when your body adapts to having the drug in your system and requires it to function.4 When you continue to use opioids, your body will grow tolerant—needing more and more of the drug to produce the same euphoric effect.
-Over time, this leads to dependence, which means if you try to stop using opioids, you will experience withdrawal symptoms.
-This can happen to people who are taking opioids medically and doesn’t necessarily indicate an addiction; however, if you are misusing opioids, then physiological dependence is in fact a sign of opioid addiction.
+Opioid dependence is different from addiction.
+You become physically dependent on opioids when your body adapts to having the drug in your system and requires it to function.4 When you continue to use opioids, your body will grow tolerant—needing more of the drug to produce the same euphoric effects.
+Over time, this can lead to dependence, which means if you try to stop using the opioid, you can experience withdrawal symptoms.
+This can happen to people who are taking opioids medically and don’t necessarily indicate an addiction; however, if you are misusing opioids, then physiological dependence is a sign of opioid addiction.

-An opioid addiction differs from dependence, which is a physiological adaptation, because it refers to the chronic use of the drug and the inability to stop using the drug, regardless of the negative impact it is having on your life.
+An opioid addiction differs from dependence, because it refers to the chronic use of the drug and the inability to stop using it, regardless of the negative impact it is having on your life.

 Who is at Risk of Opioid Addiction?

-Opioids, such as hydrocodone, codeine, oxycodone, and morphine, are prescribed to treat chronic pain in cancer patients or for those who are recovering from surgery or some sort of injury.
-If you have been prescribed an opioid to manage chronic pain, you may be at risk for opioid addiction.
+Opioids, such as hydrocodone, codeine, oxycodone, and morphine, are often prescribed to treat chronic pain or for those who have acute pain, such as recovering from surgery or injury.
+If you have been prescribed an opioid to manage pain, you may be at risk for opioid addiction.

 Other factors that increase your risk of opioid addiction include:1,5